tbohne/execution_monitoring/README.md

 ## Application to other ROS Systems / Extensibility

 The framework is in principle applicable to other ROS systems if the introduced slight constraints in terms of information provision based on the defined ROS messages and topics are met.
 In addition, some minor requirements must be fulfilled in order to be able to utilize the resolution attempts.
-To get a detailed overview of what is required it is advisable to read the corresponding sections in the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
+To get a detailed overview of the requirements, it is advisable to read the relevant sections in the [**thesis**](https://github.com/tbohne/msc) (cf. sec.
 3.5, 3.6, 6.1).

 A further important note with regard to the general applicability of the framework is that **each monitoring node can easily be removed**, i.e., deactivated.
 Presently, this can be achieved by simply removing the option from the framework’s launch file.
 Analogously, **custom monitoring nodes can be added to the framework** by simply adding the nodes to the launch file and supporting the described architecture by publishing to `/contingency_preemption` / `/catastrophe_preemption` in case of failure, etc. Thus, the idea is that context-dependent special solutions can be easily added, removed and replaced by other specific solutions.